 Your coursework will take the form of an annotated workbook which will contain evidence of your work processes, reflective work practice and growing awareness of the cultural context of the discipline.

-Your design portfolio will be comprised of a collection of A1 sheets relating to design process and resolution and will show your development in subject-specific making and representation skills.
+Your design portfolio will be comprised of a collection of A1 sheets relating to design projects, showing process and resolution and will show your development in subject-specific making and representation skills.